Do I Need to Hire a Physician Contract Lawyer?

 If your termination provision is without cause, you can be fired without reason.
 Clearly, that doesn’t provide much job security.

-If it’s a for cause termination provision, the employer needs a legitimate and specific reasons to fire you.
+If it’s a for cause termination provision, the employer needs a legitimate and specific reason to fire you.

 Most for cause provisions state that the employer can only fire you if you lose your practitioner’s license or board certification.
 They might also indicate that you’re subject to termination if you can’t obtain certain types of insurance.